Samahab77/tic-tac-toe/README.md

 ## process and problem-solving strategy.
 -
-- creat X-O board array
+-

 ## List unsolved problems which would be fixed in future iterations.
 - count the score of the player X and O and decide who is the winner ,loser and tie
 - playeing with AI
 - change the the style of css and add mor feture to js to make it more interactive with user
--
+-  play with any one throw online

-## Describe how you solved for the winner
+## solved for the winner
 by insert if else function to check every cuolnm,row and daiognal box
 - if the any row , cluonm or daiognal  have full string value of X or O then win othewise the game will be tie.

-## Describe how some of your favorite functions work
+## some  favorite functions work
 - check checkwinner function which is check the array to decide who is the winner O or X by using if else .
 -